Identify and work with the issues stopping your relationship from flourishing.

 No. Very often partners come with different objectives.
 In therapy we explore these objectives by bringing insight and looking for common ground.
 I start with improving communication, so you can understand if the differences are as large as first thought.
 We then look at what needs to change and whether there is enough common ground to continue.

 I combine Psychodynamic and Systemic approaches with influence from Brief Dynamic Interpersonal Therapy and Mindfulness.

 A number of couples come back some months later to do some more work.
 This is often on a particular aspect of their relationship.
 Sometimes these couples will work with me on Skype.

-“We have just completed a three day intensive therapy with Andrew.
+“We have just completed therapy sessions with Andrew.
 We were both apprehensive initially and nervous, but the experience has been tremendously uplifting.
 We have learnt so much about each other, rediscovered our strong love and commitment to each other, but also faced up to some really challenging situations and behaviours.”

 Meeting with Andrew in Berlin for an assessment consultation will help identify and work with the issues stopping your relationship from flourishing.

 To book, or for more information about counselling with Andrew, please complete this form.